apankrat/notes/fast-case-conversion/README.md

 We can also do it in two ways.

-### Option A

-Two 16-bit arrays, stored together, and the retrieval function of `arr[ idx[ch >> ...] + (ch & 0x...) ]`
+**Option A** - two 16-bit arrays, stored together, and the retrieval function of `arr[ idx[ch >> ...] + (ch & 0x...) ]`

 ![Single index](single-index.png)

     2 bit ops, 1 addition, 2 memory references

-### Option B

-Two 16-bit arrays, one 8-bit array and the retrieval function of `arr[ off[ idx[ch >> ...] ] + (ch & 0x...) ]`
+**Option B** - two 16-bit arrays, one 8-bit array and the retrieval function of `arr[ off[ idx[ch >> ...] ] + (ch & 0x...) ]`

 ![Single index ex](single-index-ex.png)